DynamicMetaFlow/js-intro-jquery-first/readme.md

 The source code of [Lights Out](http://ga-wdi-exercises.github.io/lights_out/) and [Tic Tac Toe](http://ga-wdi-exercises.github.io/tic_tac_toe/) works, but is "bad".

 - What is inefficient in this code?
+- **DRY** is a programming acronym for "Don't Repeat Yourself".
+What repeats here?

 ## Variables